UAmsbil/PLI-MRI_OpticChiasm/results/README.md

-This folder contains expectd results from each code.
+This folder contains expected results from each code.
 It includes the following plots for thick and thin specimens:
 * MRI images after landmark registration
 * PLI histograms across the three OCs
 * PLI histograms averages across the three OCs